mhdawson/google-drive-wrapper/README.md

 });
 </PRE>

+There are also methods to upload/download individual files as described below.

 # Methods

 ## gdriveWrapper

-the gdriveWrapper is used to create a new wrapper instance that can be used to invoke the other methods.
+gdriveWrapper is used to create a new wrapper instance that can be used to invoke the other methods.
 It takes the following
 parameters: